Lifelong Learning Plan Withdrawals

 If the LLP student leaves the program before April of the year after the withdrawal, you can still make your repayments over a 10-year period if less than 75% of the student's tuition is refundable by the educational institution.

-If the LLP student leaves the program before April of the year after the withdrawal, and 75% or more of the LLP student's tuition is refundable, you have to cancel the LLP withdrawal.
-For more information, see How to cancel your LLP withdrawal.
+If the LLP student leaves the program before April of the year after the withdrawal, and 75% or more of the LLP student's tuition is refundable, you must cancel the LLP withdrawal.
+For more information, refer to How to cancel your LLP withdrawal.
 If you do not cancel it, the amount you withdrew will be included in your income for the year you withdrew it.

-We check the LLP student's enrolment on line 32010 and 32020 of Schedule 11 of their income tax and benefit return for the year you make the withdrawal and for the following year.
+The CRA checks the LLP student's enrolment by looking at the T2202, Tuition and Enrolment Certificate and lines 32010 and 32020 of Schedule 11 of their income tax and benefit return for the year you make the withdrawal and for the following year.

-If we cannot determine that the LLP student has continued in the program, we will contact you to find out if you still meet the conditions to make the repayments over a 10-year period.
+If the CRA cannot determine that the LLP student has continued in the program, the CRA will contact you to find out if you still meet the conditions to make the repayments over a 10-year period.

 -